 Oh my gosh guys, today is the freakin’ day!
-Finally, our Kitchen Reveal with Dark Cabinets and Open Shelving.
-I’m so excited to show you the whole thing!!
+I’m so excited to show you the whole DIY kitchen remodel.
 You know what else?
-Today marks the 40th time I’ve posted about our kitchen.
-There are 39 posts that are linked at the bottom of this post that host all the DIYs and design boards that went into this small kitchen renovation.
+Today, marks the 40th time I’ve posted about our kitchen.
+There are 39 posts linked at the bottom of this post that round up all the DIYs and design boards that went into this small kitchen renovation.
 So, if you want some of the nitty gritty how-to’s for the space, stay tuned and click on below.

-The backstory of our kitchen renovation in a nutshell is this… We decided that we were going to lightly update the kitchen about three years ago.
-Lightly meaning, take down wallpaper, paint, add new lighting… you know, that type of thing.
+The backstory of our budget kitchen renovation in a nutshell is this… We decided that we were going to lightly update the kitchen about three years ago.
+“Lightly” meaning, take down wallpaper, paint, add new lighting… you know, that type of thing.
 Well, we did a few of those things and then started tacking on a few more.
 Then, all of sudden, Luke came home from work one day and I had taken the kitchen cabinets off the wall.
 I just knew that I wanted kitchen shelves instead of cabinets!
 BUT, to be completely honest, we had not saved for a kitchen renovation because we weren’t planning on doing a kitchen renovation.
 As we kept doing or dreaming about projects, we realized that we could have a pretty fantastic (it might not be my dream kitchen, but it’s close) kitchen if we took it slow and just paid for products as we had the cash for them.
 So, that’s why this project has been the longest project ever.
-I think that next time around (for example, our basement remodel) we will have a more clear picture of what we want to do beforehand and how much it’s going to cost.
+I think the next time around (for example, our basement remodel) we will have a more clear picture of what we want to do beforehand and how much it’s going to cost.
 I can totally live through a one year project but I don’t want another project to span over the course of a few years.
 Live and learn, right?

-Now that we have finished though, we absolutely love it and would probably do it all over again if we had to. =)
+Now that we have finished, we absolutely love it and would probably do it all over again if we had to. =)

 Without further adieu, grab a cup of coffee with me and let’s chat about the kitchen.

 ** Posted 10/10/19: This post was originally posted on 11/23/2016.
 I refreshed the post with more details and new links to all the tutorials.
-After you read the reveal, if you are curious to see what the kitchen looks like today (10 months later) and to see if we still love everything including that open shelving… click over to see Kitchen Updates and What We Love About Our Kitchen.
+After you read the reveal, if you are curious to see what the kitchen looks like today and to see if we still love everything including that open shelving… click over to see Kitchen Updates and What We Love About Our Kitchen.

-There was a small pantry but it had a separation between the two sides which made it awkward to store things in.
+A small pantry sits inside that vertical cabinet but it had a separation between the two sides which made it awkward to store things in.
 The desk was just a clutter trap for us.
 There was a small doorway between the kitchen and the formal dining with two mini doors.
 The doors seemed to add to an already awkward space and made the formal dining seem much too formal for us.

 We decided to get rid of the desk, move the oven to where the desk was and reconfigure the wall that would house the oven.
 That would enable us to open up the wall between the formal dining and the kitchen.